Funky-Chickens/bangazonAPI/README.md

 - test deleting one product by entering this url: localhost:8080/bangazonAPI/v1/products/[id](product id you want to delete)
 - send request
-- check database to see if item in database was deleted

 #### POST
 - open POSTMAN app in chrome